KlaudiaBC/JavaScript-Essentials-Project-SpaceJack/README.md

 New set starts automatically after 2 seconds.

 The game is looping until the points of User become 10 or 0.
 In this case, User will receive the message about results displayed in the modal which will be activated automatically.
-Again, User is provided with a choice of two buttons: "Play again" button will render a new game, "Go back" will send User back to the intro page.
-There is additional button in the "win" modal which will save the Users score in the "Scores" modal.
+User is provided with a "Play again" button, which will render a new game.
+There is additional button in the "win" modal, which will save the Users score in the "Scores" modal.

 <p align="center">
   <img src="https://github.com/KlaudiaBC/JavaScript-Essentials-Project-SpaceJack/blob/main/assets/images/readme/gamelogic.drawio.png?raw=true" alt="user journey map">